1.12 Polynomials Over the Complex Field (HL)

 The equation $x^2 - 4x + 13 = 0$ yields two complex roots: $x = 2 \pm 3i$.
 Thus, a quadratic with a discriminant $\Delta < 0$ always produces two complex roots that are conjugates of each other.
 This pattern is not accidental.

-For any polynomial of any degree with real coefficients, if $z = a + bi$ is a root, then its conjugate $\overline{z} = a - bi$ is also a root.
+For any polynomial of any degree with strictly real coefficients, if $z = a + bi$ is a root, then its conjugate $\overline{z} = a - bi$ is also a root.

 Lemma and Proof